 The ceremony of the laying of the cornerstone by the President of the United States is symbolic of one of the fundamental cornerstones of our civilization: the union between democracy and education.
 This municipal college represents the great American principle that education is the salvation of a free people and the great human principle that knowledge is virtue….Democracy and education are united in a common faith.
 We must save both if we are to save either of them.2

 Mr. Eisner’s words echoed those of Dr. Boylan.
 After describing the long struggle to find a permanent home for Brooklyn College he declared, “The way of America is not the way of dictatorship and war.
 Nay, rather it is the way of truth through universal, free, and liberal education.”
-Later in the ceremony, he described Brooklyn College as a “citadel for democracy.”3 BC graduate Alfred Giardino, class of 1934, spoke passionately about the importance of making free and equal access to education available to all Americans.
+Later in the ceremony, he described Brooklyn College as a “citadel for democracy.”3 BC graduate Alfred Giardino, class of 1934, spoke passionately about making free and equal access to education available to all Americans.
 He declared that in both education and democracy, power comes from the people who “discuss, analyze, and decide.”
 He added, “The attacks against real democracy have been bitter but thus far have been unsuccessful in America.
 They have been unsuccessful in America because education and democracy are built on the strongest of foundations—government by the people and government for all people.”4

 The motorcade arrived shortly after Giardino’s speech.
-Mayor LaGuardia introduced FDR and led the crowd in three rousing cheers of “Yeah Roosevelt.”
+Mayor LaGuardia introduced FDR and led the crowd in three rousing cheers of “Yeah, Roosevelt.”
 According to the Brooklyn Daily Eagle, the crowd “let loose with all the enthusiasm of football rooters over a touchdown.”5 In his speech, President Roosevelt described the building of the campus at a time when the Great Depression gripped the nation:

 This project for Brooklyn College is killing two birds with one stone.
 We are not only putting to work, not only have put to work, many thousands of good people who needed work, but we are also improving the educational facilities of this great borough not just for today but for generations to come.